-06 Oct We Are Here: Helping Those With CP Achieve Greater Mobility
+06 Oct We Are Here: Helping People With Cerebral Palsy Achieve Greater Mobility

 Cerebral palsy (CP) is the most common physical disability in childhood — and also one of the least understood.
 Caused by damage to the developing brain either during pregnancy or shortly after birth, CP can affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture and balance.
 Its impact can range from a weakness in one hand to almost a complete lack of voluntary movement.
 Some people with CP may also have visual, learning, hearing, speech, epilepsy and intellectual impairments.